 - Have your chimney walls cleaned out before using your fireplace for its first use of the year.
 Soot hardens and can prevent proper ventilation.
 It also turns into a flammable substance.

 - Install a screen to the fireplace if you don’t already have one.
 Not only will the screen prevent flying embers from catching fire on the floor or carpeting, it’ll also keep pets and children away.
-However, pets and children still need to be attended near a working fire.
+However, pets and children still need to be supervised near a working fire.

 - Never throw paper or scraps in the fire.
 Only burn wood that is specified for use in a fireplace (seasoned wood).